Sheerin-F-A/MoneyFlow/README.md

 - To change categories or UI, edit the HTML templates in `moneyflow/templates/`.
 - To adjust logging behavior, modify Loguru settings in `moneyflow/__init__.py`.
+- To use a different database (e.g., PostgreSQL), update the `SQLALCHEMY_DATABASE_URI` in your config.

 ---